 1. Check farther down the list of Wi-Fi names

-Networks with stronger signals may show up first in the list, while networks with weaker signals may show up toward the end.
-Scroll all the way down to see if your network shows up at the bottom of the list.
+Scroll all the way down to the bottom of the network list in the app.
+Networks with stronger signals may show up first in the app list, while networks with weaker signals typically show up toward the bottom.

-Also make sure to give the Nest app enough time to find all nearby Wi-Fi networks.
+Give the app enough time to find your network.
 If you live in an area with a lot of Wi-Fi networks, it can take quite some time for your network to show up.
-Give the app a minute or so to find all the networks in the area.

-If you set up your own network, you’ll probably know whether you configured it with a hidden name (SSID).
-If you didn’t set up your network, ask the person who did.
+If you set up your own network, you’ll probably know whether you configured it with a hidden name (SSID) for extra privacy.

-4. Move your camera or Wi-Fi router closer to each other
+4. Move your camera and router closer together

-If your camera is out of range of your Wi-Fi network, the network won’t appear on the list during setup.
-If possible, try moving your camera closer to your router and connecting again.
-Moving your camera’s installation spot just a few inches or a couple of feet can make a big difference.
+Try moving your camera closer to your router and connecting again.
+A couple of feet can make a big difference.

-If it's not possible to move your camera closer, or if you're trying to set up a Google Nest Hello video doorbell, you can try moving your Wi-Fi router closer to your Nest product instead.
+If it's not possible to move your camera closer, try moving your Wi-Fi router closer instead.